serenina/Algorithms/README.md

-the sort branch contains two folders, sort and test.
-In the sort ones there is a list of sorting functions:
+## Data Structures and Algorithms in Python
+This repo contains varoius algorithms written in python, from sorting to tree.

+#### Data structures

+- Linked list
+- Stacks
+- Queues

+#### Algorithms

+Sorting:

-- bubble sort
+- Bubble sort
-- insert sort
+- Insert sort
-- merge sort
+- Merge sort
-- quick sort
+- Quick sort

-In the test folder there are tests for each of the sorting function.
-Sort functions are imported from the all_sort.py file

-In order to run the tests you need to be in a vir env and use pytest as:
--  pytest test/ (it'll run all the tests at once)
--  pytest test/quick_test.py (to run a specific test)
+Binary tree

+- Insert
+- Search
+- Delete
+- Inorder
+- Preorder

+is made of two classes,  TreeNode and BinarySearchTree.
+The BinarySearchTree contains methods as: